 But you aren't facing tiger attacks at your cubicle desk (I hope).
 So how does this risk aversion apply to sales?

-Before taking a risk — like buying an expensive new software — prospects inherently look for ways to reduce the chances of a bad outcome.
-Your job is to find ways to reassure prospects they aren't taking a risk.
+Before taking a risk — like buying an expensive new software product — prospects naturally look for ways to reduce the risk of a bad outcome.
+Your job is to find ways to reassure prospects that they aren't taking a risk.

 How do you do that?
 Here are a few ways to reduce risk in the sales process:

-• Ask what might hold them back and then address those concerns.
+Ask what might be holding them back, then address those concerns.
 For example, if they are concerned about price, you might offer a free trial or show them how to calculate the ROI.

-• Create content like this Leadfeeder profit calculator designed to show positive ROI
+Create content like this Leadfeeder profit calculator, designed to show a positive ROI

-People tend to be risk-averse; as a sales rep, your job is to explain why your solution isn't risky by helping prospects understand the benefits rather than focus on the risks.
+People tend to be risk-averse; as a sales rep, your job is to explain why your solution isn't risky by helping prospects understand the benefits rather than focusing on the risks.

 Final Thoughts